-Case studies and experiential exercises are used in many classes to engage the learner in active problem-solving situations in business environments.
+Case studies and experiential exercises are used in many classes to engage you in active problem-solving situations in business environments.
 These activities expose students to different situations facing industries, firms and individuals.

 The internship experience provides the opportunity to apply knowledge as well as to learn from the experience itself.
-Students have a number of options, including an internship abroad, to complete the requirements for the internship depending upon their education and career goals.
+You will have a number of options, including an internship abroad, to complete internship requirements according to your education and career goals.

-To provide students with opportunities to develop presentation skills, most of the above activities require written, oral and visual presentations.
+To provide you with opportunities to develop presentation skills, most courses require written, oral and visual presentations.
 Recognizing that organizational decisions are not always based on individual analyses, many of these activities involve group projects.

 Senior Capstone Experience

-All majors at Arcadia University complete a senior Capstone project that involves integrating prior knowledge, preparing written reports, and making a public presentation.
-For majors in Accounting, Business Administration, International Business and Culture, and Management Information Systems, this Capstone requirement is satisfied by successful completion of BA 470 or BA 471 Internship and BA 495 Policy Formulation and Administration, both of which are required courses for these majors.
+All majors at Arcadia University complete a senior Capstone experience that involves integrating prior knowledge learned through the program with preparing written documents and making a public presentation.
+For Business Administration majors, this Capstone requirement is satisfied by successful completion of BA 470 or BA 471 Internship and BA 495 Policy Formulation and Administration, which are required courses.

 Graduate School Preparation

-Arcadia’s Business programs are designed to prepare students to pursue further study at the graduate level.
-Arcadia offers a Master of Business Administration (M.B.A.) with a Global Perspective.
+Arcadia’s Business programs are designed to prepare you for further study at the graduate level.
+Arcadia offers a Master of Business Administration (MBA) with a Global Perspective.
 The program, which couples academic coursework with leading industry technology, includes two international experiences.
 It is recommended that students have two years of work experience to take part in the program.
 Students with exceptional undergraduate records with less work experience may be considered.
 Arcadia alumni are invited to enter this degree program once they have gained experience in the field.